onborodin/mcu-lab01/README.md

 for toys, for older as an example of MCU code.
 And
 I'm training myself in writing "hardware" code.

-Programming in C for ISU MSU in its relative simplicity reminds me of some BASIC of 90' =) but at the same time it programming contains a basic elements of more complex DCS/SCADA systems.
+Programming in C for AVR MCU in its relative simplicity reminds me of some BASIC of 90' =) but at the same time it programming contains a some basic elements of more complex DCS/SCADA systems.

 I think that Atmel AVR8 controllers are very good for learning, given